kanish2210/Smart-Doc-QA-DOC-hat-/README.md

 - 📚 Source citations with page numbers and relevance scores
 - 💬 Persistent chat history per session
 - 🗑️ Delete documents and clear chat history
-- ⚠️ Graceful "no relevant information" response for out-of-scope questions
 - ⚡ Fast and responsive UI built with Streamlit

 ---